pcrawshaw/comp3971/a4/README.md

 Files for RISC-V assembler and interpreter.

-- `RiscVInterpreter.java`: A working interpreter with a five-stage pipeline (fetch, decode, execute, memory access, write-back).
+- `RiscVAssembler.java`: An assembler that converts `.asm` files to simplified-ELF (see below) binaries.
-- `RiscVAssembler.java`: An assembler that converts `.asm` files to ELF binaries.
+- `RiscVInterpreter.java`: An interpreter with a five-stage execution cycle (fetch, decode, execute, memory access, write-back).
+Not fully implemented.
 - Sample `.asm` files: `arithmetic.asm` (computes `f = (a + b) - (c + d)`) and `bubble_sort.asm` (sorts an array).